Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Mathematical Problem

-Furthermore, we denote the outer boundary of the bulk domain as $\Gout=\partial\Ot$.
-A sketch of such a domain can be seen in \autoref{fig.intro:domain-sketch}.
+Furthermore, we denote the fixed part of the boundary of the bulk domain as $\Gout=\partial\Ot$.
+A sketch of such a domain can be seen in \cref{fig.intro:domain-sketch}.
 Now let $[0,\tend]$ be a finite time interval and assume that $\O(t)\subset\Ot$ for all $t\in[0,\tend]$.
 We then define the space-time domain